-Corneal Implants Market Size, Share, Opportunities, And Trends By Type Of Corneal Implants (Penetrating Keratoplasty (PKP), Deep Anterior Lamellar Keratoplasty (DALK), Descemet’s Stripping Automated Endothelial Keratoplasty (DSAEK), Descemet Membrane Endothelial Keratoplasty (DMEK)), By Source Of Corneal Tissue (Allografts, Synthetic Corneal Implants), By Indication (Corneal Scarring, Fuchs’ Endothelial Dystrophy, Bullous Keratopathy, Other Corneal Diseases), By End-User (Hospitals, Eye Banks, Ambulatory Surgery Centers (ASCs)), And By Geography - Forecasts From 2024 To 2029
+Corneal Implants Market Size, Share, Opportunities, And Trends By Type of Corneal Implants (Penetrating Keratoplasty (PKP), Deep Anterior Lamellar Keratoplasty (DALK), Descemet’s Stripping Automated Endothelial Keratoplasty (DSAEK), Descemet Membrane Endothelial Keratoplasty (DMEK)), By Source of Corneal Tissue (Allografts, Synthetic Corneal Implants), By Indication (Corneal Scarring, Fuchs’ Endothelial Dystrophy, Bullous Keratopathy, Other Corneal Diseases), By End-User (Hospitals, Eye Banks, Ambulatory Surgery Centers (ASCs)), And By Geography - Forecasts From 2024 To 2029

 The corneal implants market is anticipated to expand at a high CAGR over the forecast period.